uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/teacher-training-stories/teacher-training-its-worth-it.md

             <div>
                 <div class="quote-block">
                     <span class="icon-quote"></span>
-                    <h1>I also received a generous training bursary that has supported me throughout the duration of the course.<span class="icon-quote quote-close"></span></h1>
+                    <h1>I also received a generous training bursary that has supported me throughout the duration of the course<span class="icon-quote quote-close"></span></h1>
                 </div>
                 <p>
                     I had to demonstrate my potential as a teacher.
 I had to teach some year 7 students, and that was the best part of the interview!
 I would advise others to prepare well in advance and to plan your lesson in as much detail as you can – but most importantly, 'be yourself.'